-The Project does not include light industrial or industrial land uses which would be significant users of hazardous materials.
-However, development of the Project area would increase the use of hazardous materials, so additional hazardous materials emergency response capabilities would be needed compared to existing conditions.
+Development of the project area would increase the use of hazardous materials, so additional hazardous materials emergency response capabilities would be needed.
 Implementation of applicable regulations and standards is an important component of reducing potential risks associated with hazardous materials use.
 The hazardous materials disclosure provisions of General Plan Safety Element Policies are intended to ensure that preventative steps are taken to minimize the occurrence of hazardous materials incidents and to establish response procedures should such incidents occur.

-In the event of an emergency, the Roseville Fire Department hazardous materials response protocols, operations, and administrative procedures contained in the Emergency Plan would be critical in safely managing a hazardous materials incident involving the CSP.
+The increase in the amount of potential hazardous materials within the SVSP would require additional emergency response capabilities, as compared to existing conditions.
+In the event of an emergency, the Roseville Fire Department hazardous materials response protocols, operations, and administrative procedures contained in the Emergency Plan would be critical in safely managing a hazardous materials incident involving the SVSP.

-Conformance with CCR, Titles 8, 22, and 26 would provide hazardous materials incident response services.
+As described in Section 4.10 Public Service, one permanent fire station has been identified in the SVSP in order to maintain adequate response times in the specific plan area.
+Thus, conformance with California Code of Regulations Titles 8,22, and 26, as well as the development of the additional fire station, would provide hazardous materials incident response services.
 In addition, General Plan Safety Element Policies and compliance with applicable federal and state laws that are administered by the Fire Department would ensure that this impact would be less than significant.

-The increase in the amount of potential hazardous materials from future development within the Urban Reserve would increase the need for emergency response capabilities compared to existing conditions.
+The increase in the amount of potential hazardous materials from development within the Urban Reserve would increase the need for emergency response capabilities, as compared to existing conditions.
 In the event of an emergency, the Roseville Fire Department hazardous materials response protocols, operations, and administrative procedures contained in the Emergency Plan would be critical in safely managing a hazardous materials incident involving the Urban Reserve.

-Thus, conformance with CCR Titles 8, 22 and 26, the UBC and the UFC would provide hazardous materials incident response services.
+As described in Section 4.10 Public Service, one permanent fire station has been identified in the SVSP in order to maintain adequate response times in the specific plan area that would also serve the Urban Reserve.
+Thus, conformance with CCR, UBC and the UFC, as well as the development of the additional fire station, would provide hazardous materials incident response services.
 In addition, General Plan Safety Element Policies and compliance with applicable federal and state laws that are administered by the Fire Department would ensure that this impact would be less than significant.